-Please be aware of the changes for this coming year, for Term 1 and TBC for Term 2 and 3.
-For many reasons we have felt the need to reduce the number of students in placement at one time and have thus halved the number attending.
+Due to COVID -19 and still the uncertainty with the coming Winter 2021/2022 and for many other reasons we have felt the need to reduce the number of students in placement at one time and have thus halved the number attending similar to 2020-2021.

-If you normally have a group of 4 students for 8 days; 2 students will come Monday and Tuesday and the other two Thursday and Friday.
+If you normally have a group of 8 students for 8 days; 4 students will come Monday and Tuesday and the other 4 Thursday and Friday.
 This should be rotated for the second week, allowing students to have different exposure to certain clinics such as baby clinic on certain days.